how do we choose the best paint for artists?

 There is such a bewildering array of beautiful paint colors.
 There are so many and they're so pretty!

-Learn how to choose the best paint colors for your artist palette.Choose the Rainbow Colors
+What are the best paint colors for the painting artist?Choose the Rainbow Colors

 How do we choose?